 The vehicle is designed with safety in mind.
-It has four wheels for added stability.
 It uses familiar automotive style controls, including the steering wheel, brake pedal, clutch pedal, accelerator pedal, and gear shifter.
 It is important to remember, however, that this vehicle is not a passenger car.
 It is a work vehicle and is designed for off road use only.